Tucson Internal Injury Lawyers

 One of the most overlooked types of injuries after a serious accident is organ damage.
 We often check for broken bones, head wounds, or serious cuts, but organ damage is much more subtle and harder to spot.
 Most people brush off their symptoms or discomfort as the obvious effects of being in an accident, but they could be a sign of more serious trauma.
 Organ damage can be fatal, and those who survive may need treatment for the rest of their lives.

 If you or someone you love suffered organ damage due to someone else’s negligence, you may be eligible for compensation.
-The team at Breyer Law Offices, P.C., knows that dealing with organ damage is a terrifying prospect, which is why we fight for injured clients throughout Tucson.
+The Husband & Wife Law Team knows that dealing with organ damage is a terrifying prospect, which is why we fight for injured clients throughout Tucson.
 We can investigate what happened and advocate for you in a personal injury claim.
-Trust The Husband and Wife Law Team to handle your case with care.
+Trust The Husband & Wife Law Team to handle your case with care.
 To speak to a Tucson internal injury attorney, call us at (520) 624-4228.

 Internal injuries often involve trauma to the body’s organs or some form of internal bleeding.
 In most cases, these are serious medical emergencies, and victims need to see a doctor as soon as possible.
 But, after a serious collision or fall, most victims are filled with adrenaline.
 This can mask the internal injuries they are suffering from, which is why most people who do not visit a hospital right away find themselves in a great deal of pain the next day.